31 Warm and Cozy Dinner Recipes to Make Each Night in December

 7. Tomato Soup in Grilled Cheese Bread Bowls

 C'mon, a built-in grilled cheese sammy for a lid?
-That's pretty ingenious, if we do say so ourselves.
-Consider your picky kids satisfied (for once).
+That's pretty ingenious, if I do say so myself.
+Consider your fussy kids satisfied and your go-to canned tomato soup demoted (at least for now).

 9. Balsamic Brown Butter Tortellini with Spinach and Hazelnuts